John Woodcock (American football)

 John Maurer Woodcock (March 19, 1954 – August 23, 1998) was an American professional football defensive lineman who played professionally in the National Football League (NFL).

-Early years
+Early life

 He attended Washington High School in Fremont, California.

 Career

 Woodcock was a standout defensive tackle under Coach Larry Price at the University of Hawaii (1974–1975).
 He was a third-round selection in the 1976 NFL draft of the Detroit Lions and went on to play for the Lions (1976–1980) and the San Diego Chargers (1981–1982).

 Death

 He died from a heart attack at his home in Fremont at the age of 44.
 The song "In Every Age" was dedicated to his memory by sacred music composer Janèt Sullivan Whitaker.